An algebraic approach to the spontaneous formation of spherical jets: Quasi-zonal flows in the Euler equations

-Since for any $g\in C^\infty_0(\Ss^2)$, $||p_N g||_2\rightarrow\|g\|_\infty$, for $N\rightarrow\infty$ \cite{BoMeSc1994}, the second term can be made smaller than $\varepsilon/2$ for any $L,N$ sufficiently large.
-For the first term we can use Lemma~\ref{lem:sph_matrix} and take $N$ possibly larger to make it smaller than $\varepsilon/2$. \endproof \begin{rem} Theorem~\ref{thm:comp_adj} allows us to describe the asymptotic behaviour of equations \eqref{eq:factor_dynamics}.
-Indeed, the various factors $W_{d,a}, W_{d+1,b}$ are constructed by projecting $W$ onto the different factors which come from adjacent components, as it is clear from Theorem~\ref{thm:DNk}.
+for some $L>0$.
+Since for any $g\in C^\infty_0(\Ss^2)$, $\|p_N g\|\rightarrow\|g\|_\infty$, for $N\rightarrow\infty$ \cite{BoMeSc1994}, the second term can be made smaller than $\varepsilon/2$ for any $L,N$ sufficiently large.
+For the first term we can use Lemma~\ref{lem:sph_matrix} and take $N$ possibly larger to make it smaller than $\varepsilon/2$. \endproof \begin{remark} Theorem~\ref{thm:comp_adj} allows us to describe the asymptotic of equations \eqref{eq:factor_dynamics} for $N\rightarrow\infty$.
+Indeed, the various factors $W_{d,a}, W_{d+1,b}$ are constructed by projecting $W$ onto the different factors which come from adjacent components, as shown in the proof of Theorem~\ref{thm:DNk}.
 Hence, by Theorem~\ref{thm:comp_adj} for $N$ sufficiently large, the factors $W_{d,a}, W_{d+1,b}$ are very close to each other.
-In particular, the large scale features which are mainly characterized by small $l,m$ are quite similar in any of the $W_{d,a}, W_{d+1,b}$ factors, when seen as elements in $\SU(d),\SU(d+1)$.
-In particular, equations~\eqref{eq:factor_dynamics} converge for any factor for $N\rightarrow\infty$ to the original Euler equations.
+In particular, the large scale features which are mainly characterized by small wave numbers $l$ and $m$ are quite similar in any of the $W_{d,a}, W_{d+1,b}$ factors (when seen as elements in $\SU(d),\SU(d+1)$ respectively).
+In particular, each of equations~\eqref{eq:factor_dynamics} converges in each Fourier component to the Euler equations \eqref{eq:Euler_eqn}, for $N\rightarrow\infty$ .
 Indeed, the various factors differ infinitesimally for $N\rightarrow\infty$, as stated in Theorem~\ref{thm:comp_adj}.
 Hence, the decomposition of the Lie algebras $\Dd(N,k)$ becomes redundant in the limit for $N\rightarrow\infty$ (see Figure~\ref{fig:thm5_k=3}).
 Conversely, given possibly very different factors $W_{d,a}, W_{d+1,b}$ as initial data, is equivalent to give a very irregular initial vorticity.
 However, numerical observations shows that the inverse energy cascade provides a sort of large scale regularization of the vorticity \cite{MoVi2020}.
-Hence, for long times, the different factors tend to look pretty close, at least in the large scales.
+Hence, for long times, the different factors tend to look pretty close, at least at the large scales.

 In this perspective, the system of equations \eqref{eq:factor_dynamics} can be interpreted as a \textit{Domain decomposition method}, and for very large $N$ an iterative scheme like the Schwarz alternating method could be beneficial.
-This issue is currently under investigation. \end{rem} We conclude noticing that the mechanism of zonalization of the vorticity in the $\Dd_0(N,k)$ directly extends to $\Dd_0(k)$, since it only relies on the inverse energy cascade (i.e. conservation of energy and enstrophy) and the algebraic properties of the spherical harmonics.
+This issue is currently under investigation. \end{remark}